samogden/CST334-assignments/labs/lab2-debugging_with_gdb/README.md

 That's not good.
 Something went wrong.

-***Note:*** if running on an intel processor you may not see a stack smashing warning. although some of the errors are less interesting the debugging will still work since youll still fail unit tests for the same reason (just less egregiously, and with a slightly different error reported).
+***Note:*** if running on an intel processor you may not see a stack smashing warning.
-So, if thats you then keep going and reading and adding in breakpoints is where stuff starts getting fun again.
+If this happens to you  then a few of the below steps will be affect -- specifically when you run gdb your execution will not stop and running `backtrace` will say there is no stack -- this is because the execution of the program completed.
+If this happens then please read through the next few sections until you get to when we [recompile for GDB](#step-3b-compiling-for-gdb) where instructions will be more similar.

 ***TODO:*** Take a screenshot of the `make` command failing and paste it into your google document.